Joseph Plottel: Melbourne architectural practice

-Plottel enjoyed a very diverse architectural practice with commercial and residential commissions in a range of revival styles drawing on the American Romanesque and Arts and Craft movement, as well as Tudor Revival and Spanish Mission.
-Among his early commissions was the Williamstown Municipal Buildings in 1914, in a simplified Greek Revival style, and several flat projects that were amongst the earliest in Melbourne, such as Garden Court of 1918 in Marne St South Yarra and Waverly in Grey Street St. Kilda, 1920, which were relatively severe designs in unadorned redbrick, with some Arts Crafts or Tudor flavour.
-The prominent use of rain heads and down pipes in the composition is an interesting pointer to Plottel's later work.
+Plottel enjoyed a very diverse architectural practice over his 30 years of practice, with commercial, residential, industrial and civic projects in a range of styles, from the American Romanesque and Arts and Crafts movement to the Tudor Revival and Spanish Mission, and later Art Deco.

+An early major commission was the Williamstown Municipal Buildings, completed in 1914, designed in a simplified Greek Revival style.
+He also designed several flat projects that were amongst the earliest in Melbourne, starting with Clarendon Flats, East Melbourne, 1912, and Garden Court, 1918 in Marne St South Yarra which were relatively severe designs in unadorned redbrick, whereas Clarendon Flats in St Kilda, 1915, was Arts & Crafts style.

+The Jewish community provided many commissions, including several business people who had factories in Melbourne's Western Suburbs including Footscray and Yarraville.

+In 1924 Plottel married Rachel, a doctor specialising in skin conditions.
+Their only daughter, Philippa May, obtained a Master of Laws at the University of Melbourne then went on to a prominent role in women's affairs and law, as a member of the National Council of Women of Victoria, the Victorian Women Lawyers Society, the Australian Local Government Women's Association Victoria and many other organisations.
+She married Rolf Hallenstein, whose family business was the large Michaelis Hallenstein tannery in Footscray.

-In 1924 Plottel married and also was appointed to design the new St Kilda Synagogue, as the congregation had outgrown the 1872 building.
-As inspiration he presented a photo of the recently completed Temple Isaiah in Chicago, and his design was closely modelled on it, a smaller and simpler version of its exotic grand, domed, 'Byzantine Revival' style.
+In 1924 he was appointed to design the new St Kilda Synagogue, as the congregation had outgrown the 1872 building.
+As inspiration he presented a photo of the recently completed Temple Isaiah in Chicago, and his design was closely modelled on it, a smaller and simpler version of its exotic grand, domed, Byzantine Revival style.
 The dome roof was clad in green Wunderlich tiles, imitating copper, while the interior was finished in finely crafted woodwork, which was to become Plottel's trademark.

-The Jewish community provided many commissions, as he became close to several business people who had factories in Melbourne's Western Suburbs including Footscray and Yarraville.
-Plottel's wife Rachel was a doctor specialising in skin conditions.
-Their only daughter, Philippa May, married Cpl Rolf Hallenstein (the brothers Isaac and Michael Hallenstein established the vast tannery of Michaelis Hallenstein in Footscray with their cousin Moritz Michaelis) and obtained a Master of Laws at the University of Melbourne then went on to a prominent role in women's affairs and law, as a member of the National Council of Women of Victoria, the Victorian Women Lawyers Society, the Australian Local Government Women's Association Victoria and many other organisations.

 The foundation stone of the new synagogue was laid 28 February 1926 (the contractor being H H Eilenberg) and the synagogue was consecrated on 13 March 1927.
 The Ladies' Gallery was also extended in 1957–1958 to designs by Plottel.

 The Masonic Club, in the heart of the city at 164 to 170 Flinders Street, in 1927 again featured the extensive use of decorative brickwork, this time in a variation of the Neo Grec theme, showing the style's usual chaste ornament, formed by swags, antefixes and a shallow pediment.

-Joseph Plottel was joined in a partnership by H E Bunnett (1891–1965), in 1921.
+Joseph Plottel was joined in a partnership by H E Bunnett (1891–1965) in 1921.
 Bunnett's son, Linsday Harold Bunnett (1920–1995), also joined Plottel's firm after matriculating at Scotch College in 1936, completing his articles in 1941.